sinansarikaya/RestaurantMenu/README.md

 # RestaurantMenu
-JavaScript get items from JSON
+JavaScript gets items from JSON

 ## <a href='https://sinansarikaya.github.io/RestaurantMenu/'>Click here for demo</a>